srrtth/massemailsender/README.md

 # Automated Email Sender with Python and Pandas

-This Python script allows you to send custom emails to multiple companies listed in an Excel file, along with attaching your resume.
+This Python script allows you to send custom emails to multiple companies listed in an Excel file, along with attaching a file (here resume).
 It uses the Pandas library to read company details from the Excel file and the smtplib library to send emails through your email provider.
 Make sure you have the required libraries installed before running the script.

 ## Prerequisites